Dormer Loft Conversion Cost

 Plumbing

 If you're adding a bathroom to a dormer loft conversion, then you will need to bring in a plumber.
-The first thing they will do is located the existing facilities which can be used to power the new toilet, sink and bath/shower.
+The first thing they will do is locate the existing facilities which can be used to power the new toilet, sink and bath/shower.
 Soil pipes must be connected, which is easily done in homes where pipes are fitted at roof level, although it may be possible to connect pipes on the floor below also.

 When fitting a shower and toilet, you must measure the headroom before installation.
 You may also want to consider installing your bath by tucking it under attic eaves to create more space.
 Wall-mounted installations are also great space-saving options, especially in a smaller loft conversion.